Delaneytm/cse15l-lab-reports/lab3.md

 ```
 will return the following result. ![Image](test3.png).
 As we can see, none of these lines contain the word the.

-We can try looking at files in other directories by using the following coe:
+We can try looking at files in other directories by using the following code:
 ```
 cd ..
 cd ..